Donald Trump Calls Burglary At Elijah Cummings’ Baltimore Home ‘Too Bad’

 “The tweet itself was really just really a repeat of what I heard on the news.
 I know his house was robbed and I thought that was too bad,” Trump said.

-The former Republican governor of South Carolina who was Trump’s first ambassador to the United Nations, Nikki Haley, replied to the president’s tweet with one of her own, writing, “This is so unnecessary.”
-She punctuated her tweet with an “eye-rolling” emoji.
+Nikki Haley, the former Republican governor of South Carolina who was Trump’s first ambassador to the United Nations, replied to the president’s tweet with one of her own, writing, “This is so unnecessary.”
+She punctuated her tweet with an eye-rolling emoji.

 This is so unnecessary. ????